Supreme court: United States

 The Supreme Court of the United States, established in 1789, is the highest federal court in the United States.
 It has final appellate powers over the federal court system, and can perform judicial review in matters involving US federal law (which applies to all the states).
 There are currently nine members of the US Supreme Court, however, there is no number specified in the Constitution.
 New members are nominated to life terms by the President of the United States and must be confirmed by the Senate.
+There are no specific requirements set out in the Constitution for Supreme Court nominees.

 Each U.S. state also has its own state supreme court, the highest authority in interpreting that state's law and administering that state's judiciary.
 The courts of Oklahoma and Texas have separate criminal and civil courts of last resort, while Delaware has separate courts for appellate and equity functions.

 The official names of state supreme courts vary, as do the titles of its members, which can cause confusion between jurisdictions.
 Alternative names for supreme courts includes Court of Appeals, Supreme Court of Appeals and Supreme Judicial Court.
 However the New York Supreme Court, Appellate Division is a lower court, not a supreme court.
 The titles for judicial officeholders can cause confusion, even within the same jurisdiction.
 In Texas, the posts of Justice, Judge, and Justices of the Peace are members of successively lower levels of courts.